kanand77/kanand77/README.md

 ### Hi there 👋🏽

-I'm currently a second year CS student at Stanford pursuing the AI track.
+I'm currently an undergrad CS student at Stanford pursuing the AI track.

 I have experience working with research teams on large machine learning projects, being heavily involved as a core engineer at a biotech startup, and contributing to Open Source projects with hackathon pods.